Starmand6/payscroll/README.md

         uint256 dayRate;
         bool onProductionCrew;
         bool hasBeenPaid;
+        }
         ```
-    - `kickOffProduction`: Manager defines each production by `productionContractTotal` and `productionDays`
+    - `kickOffProduction()`: Manager defines each production by `productionContractTotal` and `productionDays`
-    - `setProductionCrew`: Manager sets which wizards are on the current production.
+    - `setProductionCrew()`: Manager sets which wizards are on the current production.
 Wizards can only be paid if they are on the current crew.
 Can be different for each event/project.
-    - `paymentVerified`: A quality control checkpoint.
-Project cannot move to the payment withdrawal stage until Manager verifies the production payment has been made correctly.
+    - `paymentVerified()`: This is a quality control placeholder checkpoint.
+Project cannot move to the payment withdrawal stage until Manager verifies the production payment has been made correctly and/or can trigger any other logic placed here.
-    - `closeOutProduction`: After all wizards have withdrawn, the owner is able to call this function, which resets the wizards struct booleans (`onProductionCrew` and `hasBeenPaid`) to false, effectively closing out the production.
-Only after a production is closed out, can a new production be kicked off and new production crew be set.
+    - `closeOutProduction()`: After all wizards have withdrawn, the owner is able to call this function, which resets the Wizard struct booleans (`onProductionCrew` and `hasBeenPaid`) to false for all wizards, effectively closing out the production.
+Only after a production is closed out can a new production be kicked off and new production crew be set.
+    - `weAllGoBackToZero()`: (Testnet build only) Added this function after first testnet deployment lessons to ensure dApp never gets stuck.
+This function would not be in a production build or would be highly altered and controlled by a multisig or similar.
+    - `setContractTotalMax()`: (Testnet build only) Added this function aftet first testnet deployment lessons to minimize stuckness frequency.
+See Usage Notes for more info.
+- External Parties:
-- External Party function: Once a production has kicked off and production crew is set, the external party can `payWizards` for their services.
+    - `payWizards()`: Once a production has kicked off and production crew is set, the external party can pay the wizards for their services.
 Payment must exactly match the `productionContractTotal`, or the function will revert.
+- Employees/Wizards:
-- Employee function: `withdrawPayment` has several qualifiers (must be at correct production status, registered wallet must match registered ID, must be on production crew, can only withdraw once).
+    - `withdrawPayment()` has several qualifiers (must be at correct production status, registered wallet must match registered ID, must be on production crew, can only withdraw once).
 Once all qualifiers are met, the wizard can withdraw their precalculated payment (based on their `dayRate` multiplied by `productionDays`).
-- Public getter functions:
+- Public getters:
-    - `getWizardData` gets any wizards current data by inputting the wizard ID.
+    - `getWizardData()` gets any wizards current data by inputting the wizard ID.
-    - `getContractBalance` gets current contract balance
+    - `getContractBalance()` gets current contract balance
-    - `getProductionStatus` gets current production status
+    - `getProductionStatus()` gets current production status
-    - `getPriceFeed` gets current Chainlink price feed address
+    - `getPriceFeed()` gets current Chainlink price feed address
-    - `getWizardCount` gets the total count of all wizards on the payscroll (this includes both wizards on and off the current production, if there is one)
+    - `getWizardCount()` gets the total count of all wizards on the payscroll (this includes both wizards on and off the current production, if there is one)
-    - `getAllWizards` gets an array of all the wizard profiles
+    - `getAllWizards()` gets an array of all the wizard profiles

-Project Highlights:
+<u>Project Highlights</u>

 - Struct and Enum use
 - Chainlink Price Feed integration
 - Deployed to Polygon Mumbai Testnet
 - Verified on PolygonScan

-Technical Highlights:
+- Live Front End hosted on Fleek.co

+<u>Technical Highlights</u>

-- 32 checks passing for unit tests.
+- 36 unit tests passing.
-- Hardhat network test coverage: 100% Stmts, 92.86% Branch, 93.75% Funcs, 97.47% Lines
+- Hardhat network test coverage: 100% Stmts, 84.62% Branch, 88.89% Funcs, 95.88% Lines

 <!-- GETTING STARTED -->